dericed/american-archive-kaldi/README.md

 * Use `sh add_grammar.sh [LM-FILEPATH]` to create a new language model based on an LM textfile and to update the overall model.

 ## Acknowledgements
+The development of this software was funded by an Institute of Museum and Library Services Research Grant to WGBH for the “Improving Access to Time Based Media through Crowdsourcing and Machine Learning” project.

 This repo is based on [work] (https://github.com/APMG/audio-search) done by APM with Cantab Research.